cantino/ruby-readability/README.md

 This code is under the Apache License 2.0.
 See <http://www.apache.org/licenses/LICENSE-2.0>.

-Ruby port by starrhorne, libc, and iterationlabs.
+Ruby port by cantino, starrhorne, libc, and iterationlabs.
 Special thanks to fizx and marcosinger.